dhis2/developer-portal/docs/quickstart/quickstart-web.md

 ### Other templates

-The default template lists the last data elements, and displays them in a table, using our app-platform libraries (i.e. [@dhis2/ui](/docs/tutorials/ui-library), [@dhis2/app-runtime](/docs/app-runtime/getting-started)).
+The default template lists the last data elements and displays them in a table using our app-platform libraries (i.e. [@dhis2/ui](/docs/tutorials/ui-library) and [@dhis2/app-runtime](/docs/app-runtime/getting-started)).

-We also provide a more advanced starting template that sets your project with React Router, which is a common scenario for most real-world applications.
+We also provide a more advanced starting template that sets up your project with React Router, which is a common scenario for most real-world applications.

 To scaffold this template, you can run: